openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/8_statements.rst

    class initializer
    constructor declaration

-The execution of a *returnStatement* leads to the termination of the surrounding function or method.
-The resultant value is the evaluated *expression* (if provided), or otherwise ``void``.
+The execution of *returnStatement* leads to the termination of the surrounding function or method.
+The resultant value is the evaluated *expression* (if provided), or ``void`` otherwise.

-In case of constructors, class initializers and top-level statements, the control leaves the scope of the construction mentioned but no result is required.
-Other statements of the surrounding function or method body, class initializer or top-level statement are not executed.
+In case of constructors, class initializers, and top-level statements, the control leaves the scope of the construction in question, but no result is required.
+Other statements of the surrounding function or method body, class initializer, or top-level statement are not executed.

 .. index::
    execution